maestro-server/webdocs/docs/developer/tests.rst

 Tests
 ====================

-This section describe, how you can test each service.
+This section describe about test tools.

 Server APP
 ----------

-Testing use Mocha + Chai and Sinon, test coverage with Istambul
+Server uses Mocha + Chai and Sinon to execute tests, and to create a coverage report they use Istambul

 .. code-block:: bash